Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Conclusion

 \subsection{Acknowledgements}

-We thank Ting Chen, Jesse Dodge, Ben Eysenbach, David Fleet, Pieter-Jan Kindermans, Mohammad Norouzi, Sarah Pratt and Vivek Ramanujan for helpful discussions and draft feedback, Lucas Beyer and Xiaohua Zhai for assistance with ViT-G/14 fine-tuning, and Hyak at UW for computing support.

-YC was supported in part by the Israeli Science Foundation (ISF) grant no.\ 2486/21, the Len Blavatnik and the Blavatnik Family foundation, and The Yandex Initiative for Machine Learning. \todo{ludwig: add funding}
+{ We thank Ting Chen, Jesse Dodge, Ben Eysenbach, David Fleet, Pieter-Jan Kindermans, Mohammad Norouzi, Sarah Pratt and Vivek Ramanujan for helpful discussions and draft feedback, Lucas Beyer and Xiaohua Zhai for assistance with ViT-G/14 fine-tuning, and Hyak at UW for computing support.
+YC was supported in part by the Israeli Science Foundation (ISF) grant no.\ 2486/21, the Len Blavatnik and the Blavatnik Family foundation, and The Yandex Initiative for Machine Learning.
+This work is in part supported by the NSF AI Institute for Foundations of Machine Learning (IFML), Open Philanthropy, NSF IIS 1652052, IIS 17303166, DARPA N66001-19-2-4031, DARPA W911NF-15-1-0543 and gifts from Allen Institute for AI. } { }